'AMERICA!' Voice Project

-To participate email an audio recording of yourself stating your name, phone number, and a reading of all or part of the poem to .
-If email isn’t your thing you can also participate by calling and leaving a voice message with the same details and a reading.
+You can participate by emailing an audio recording of yourself stating your name and a reading of all or part of the poem to .
+If email isn’t your thing you can also participate by calling and leaving a voice message with your name and a reading.
 For instructions on how to record and share audio using an iPhone click here, or an Android device here.

 By emailing your audio or leaving a voice message you consent to having your voice included in the piece and agree that you are 18 years of age or older.
 Phone numbers will only be used if I need to contact you!
 Voice message recordings are limited to 3 minutes – multiple messages are okay if needed.